luixlive/multilayer_perceptron/README.txt

     Example:
       1 0

+  - Optionally add parameter -r to round results to binary values

   - Run the multilayer perceptron:
     'python main.py --run -w=learning_file_path.json'
     You can use the optional output param to only print your desired values: